Ghost (game): Superghost

+Spook

 Spook is played by adding letters to a "pool" in which no fixed order is assumed.
 In this game, one's objective is to avoid completing a letter pool which can be ordered to form a word.
 For example, given the pool {A,B,F,L,S,U}, a player would be unwise to add H, which would form the word BASHFUL.
 However, they might add B, and cite the word FLASHBULB if challenged.

 These variants usually require much more effort and time to play than the conventional game, and as such are lesser-known and less popular.